Manqoba-stack/Ecommerce-dotnet/README.md

 # trading_bot
-This is a bot that trades cryptocurrency
+This is an ecommerce web app